 2. Use heat therapy to ease cramps

 A heating pad is another option that can help ease cyst pain and menstrual cramping.
 Applying a hot water bottle or heating pad to your lower abdomen may even be as effective as using OTC drugs.
 You can find electric heating pads online or at your local pharmacy or store.

 You can find packages of Epsom salts at your pharmacy, discount dollar stores, and online.
-Simply draw a bath and add two cups of Epsom salts.
-Let it dissolve fully before soaking in the bath for about 20 minutes
+Simply draw a bath and add 2 cups of Epsom salts.
+Let it dissolve fully before soaking in the bath for about 20 minutes.

-Most people can eat almonds with no interactions.
-They make a good snack to eat plain or taste great when sprinkled over salad.
+Most people can eat almonds with no interaction.
+They make a good snack to eat plain or taste great when sprinkled over salad; Blue Diamond Almonds come in single-serving snack packs that are easy to transport.
 However, if you’re allergic to tree nuts, you’ll want to skip this suggestion.

 You may have heard that the root dong quai can help with menstrual cramping and pain.
 This ancient Chinese medicine is often found in supplements or incorporated into teas.